loffa/dynmap-area-generator/README.md

 # Dynmap Area Generator
 This tool will generate areas in a Dynmap config file for Minecraft.
-It uses a psecial SVG image as base for the areas.
+It uses a special SVG image as base for the areas.
 All paths from the SVG in the layer with id `areas` is added as areas on the map in the specified layer.
 The id of the Path is used as the area-name on the map.